plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 At Plausible Analytics, we've worked on a more straightforward method that can help you automate the process of tracking external link clicks without any coding or knowledge of JavaScript.

 With a couple of simple steps, you'll be able to see the full list of all clicks on all external links on your site.
 No need for manual tagging of links.
-And as everything else that we do, we've made it [open source](https://plausible.io/open-source-website-analytics) so this tracking is possible even for those who [use Google Analytics](https://plausible.io/blog/remove-google-analytics).
+And as with everything else that we do, we've made it [open source](https://plausible.io/open-source-website-analytics) so our tracking method is possible even for those who [use Google Analytics](https://plausible.io/blog/remove-google-analytics).

-Here's what you need to do to set up outbound link click tracking using the Plausible Analytics method on Google Analytics:
+Here's what you need to do to set up outbound link click tracking using the Plausible Analytics method on Google Analytics.

 ### Add the script to your site header

 Add the following script to your site header where you also have your Google Analytics script.

-The default works for the Global Site Tag (gtag.js) implementation but we've also included the code for those using the analytics.js version of Google Analytics.
+The default option works for the Global Site Tag (gtag.js) Google Analytics implementation but we've also included the code for those who use the analytics.js version of Google Analytics.

 ```html
 <script>